ChemicalRocketeer/htpl/readme.md

 # htpl: hypertext programming language

-An exercise in hijacking valid html for horrible purposes.
+An exercise in hijacking (mostly) valid html for horrible purposes.

 *For the love of god, do not use this in real life.*